Dulwich College 1964 to 1970. University of Oxford 1970 to 1975. University of London 1975 to 1978.

 I’m really lucky: no two days are the same.

-Sometimes I work out what’s wrong with patients.
 Sometimes I teach, mostly medical students.
-Sometimes I work on technology projects: at the moment we’re putting a big computer system into our hospital.
+Sometimes I work on technology projects.

 What I'd do with the money